andrew-pa/endless-hole/spec/ihvm.md

 This document describes the virtual machine that executes interrupt handler programs on the behalf of drivers in the system.

 The purpose of the VM is allow device drivers to provide code to run directly in interrupt handlers to improve latency without compromising on process isolation.
-Programs in the VM should be easily verified that they don't misbehave, i.e. read/write to arbitrary memory or never halt.
+Programs in the VM should be easily verified that they don't misbehave, i.e. read/write to arbitrary memory.
 This makes the system more reliable and extensible, and keeps the kernel small.
 By running the programs directly in the kernel, we avoid the performance overhead of a context switch into the driver process.